 So, what are the insurance implications?
 First of all, I have no idea what liability insurance these vendors provide, if any, for themselves or operators.
 I’m told that Nashville currently requires vendors to provide $1M-$2M in liability coverage for scooter operators’ liability to others, if true, a good idea given the discussion below.
 In this article, I’m addressing the operators’ and victims own P&C insurance policies.
 Since I can’t cite the precise language of every P&C policy in the marketplace, my observations will necessarily be generalized and hopefully spur inquiries by readers into what liability coverage, if any, is provided by the policies they sell.

 Personal Auto Policies

-Few, if any, PAPs would provide liability coverage for vehicles not specifically designed for use on public roads.
+Few, if any, unendorsed PAPs would provide liability coverage for vehicles with less than four wheels and those not specifically designed for use on public roads.
 Many policies expressly limit coverage to motor vehicles of the private passenger, pickup, or van variety.
 Medical payments, uninsured/underinsured motorists, and no-fault coverages MIGHT apply to someone struck by a vehicle designed for use on public roads, but that depends on the UM/UIM and no-fault statutes or case law in each state.